jecki/DHParser/documentation_src/manuals/05_testing.rst

                 (text " and emphasized"))
               (text "?"))))))

-As far as explainig the basics of test-driven-grammar-development goes, this should suffice as an example.
+As far as explaining the basics of test-driven-grammar-development goes, this should suffice as an example.
 Admittedly, as far as coding a grammar for Markdown, there are still a few things to do, which are here left as an exercise to the reader.
 Here are some suggestions for